MicrosoftDocs/windows-dev-docs/windows-apps-src/design/app-settings/store-and-retrieve-app-data.md

 ### Roaming pre-requisites

+> See important note about [roaming data](#roaming-data).

 Any user can benefit from roaming app data if they use a Microsoft account to log on to their device.
 However, users and group policy administrators can switch off roaming app data on a device at any time.
 If a user chooses not to use a Microsoft account or disables roaming data capabilities, she will still be able to use your app, but app data will be local to each device.

-Data stored in the [**PasswordVault**](/uwp/api/Windows.Security.Credentials.PasswordVault) will only transition if a user has made a device “trusted”.
+Data stored in the [**PasswordVault**](/uwp/api/Windows.Security.Credentials.PasswordVault) will only transition if a user has made a device "trusted".
 If a device isn't trusted, data secured in this vault will not roam.

 ### Conflict resolution

+> See important note about [roaming data](#roaming-data).

 Roaming app data is not intended for simultaneous use on more than one device at a time.
 If a conflict arises during synchronization because a particular data unit was changed on two devices, the system will always favor the value that was written last.
 This ensures that the app utilizes the most up-to-date information.
 If the data unit is a setting composite, conflict resolution will still occur on the level of the setting unit, which means that the composite with the latest change will be synchronized.

 ### When to write data

+> See important note about [roaming data](#roaming-data).

 Depending on the expected lifetime of the setting, data should be written at different times.
 Infrequently or slowly changing app data should be written immediately.
 However, app data that changes frequently should only be written periodically at regular intervals (such as once every 5 minutes), as well as when the app is suspended.
-For example, a music app might write the “current song” settings whenever a new song starts to play, however, the actual position in the song should only be written on suspend.
+For example, a music app might write the "current song" settings whenever a new song starts to play, however, the actual position in the song should only be written on suspend.

 ### Excessive usage protection

+> See important note about [roaming data](#roaming-data).

 The system has various protection mechanisms in place to avoid inappropriate use of resources.
 If app data does not transition as expected, it is likely that the device has been temporarily restricted.
 Waiting for some time will usually resolve this situation automatically and no action is required.

 ### Versioning

+> See important note about [roaming data](#roaming-data).

 App data can utilize versioning to upgrade from one data structure to another.
 The version number is different from the app version and can be set at will.
 Although not enforced, it is highly recommended that you use increasing version numbers, since undesirable complications (including data loss)could occur if you try to transition to a lower data version number that represents newer data.